Plus-size model: Specialty media and other ventures in Europe

 Several plus-size retailers in Europe have produced magazines.
 Marina Rinaldi started MR, a fashion magazine showing Marina Rinaldi fashions on plus-size models in 1992.
-The magazine is still in publication today.
+The magazine is still in publication.
 Evans, one of the UK's largest plus-size specialist retailers, launched Encore, an in-store fashion and lifestyle magazine published by Condé Nast in 1996.

 Yes!, a print fashion magazine for plus size women founded and edited by Janice Bhend, launched in 1993.
 At the time, Yes! was the only print magazine especially for plus size women in Europe.
-The magazine stopped publishing in 1998 due to a lack of funding.
+The magazine halted publication in 1998 due to lack of funding.

 Fashion editor Rivkie Baum launched SLiNK, a fashion and lifestyle magazine for full-figured women in 2011.
 SLiNK is one of the few magazines focused on plus size women to photograph models with a Vogue-like aesthetic.
 The magazine began publishing in print for its fifth issue in March 2012.
-The magazine was also the first to feature a plus size model in a 3D editorial.
+The magazine was the first to feature a plus size model in a 3D editorial.
 SLiNK was also one of the few magazines to feature plus-size and smaller sized models on a magazine cover.

 European versions of Vogue and Elle have featured plus size models in many editorials, often photographed by top photographers.
 In 1997, British Vogue published an editorial with Sara Morrison photographed by Nick Knight.
 Vogue Italia featured plus size models on the cover of three issues.
 Sophie Dahl appeared on two covers in 2000(February and April).
 In June 2011, Candice Huffine, Robyn Lawley, and Tara Lynn appeared on the magazine's cover.
 The main editorial of the issue featured those three models plus Marquita Pring.
 Robyn Lawley also appeared in another editorial in that issue.
 Elle France has featured Tara Lynn on two covers in April 2010 and April 2012, and Robyn Lawley on their April 2011 cover.
 The April 2010 issue also included a 20-page spread with Lynn.
 Elle Italia has featured Crystal Renn on its April 2008 cover.
 Elle Belgium featured Deborah Dauchot on its May 2012 cover.
 In November 2013, Tara Lynn appeared on the cover of Elle Spain.
 In December 2013, Iris Monroe Baker appeared on the cover of Elle Netherlands.

 Other magazines that have featured plus size models on their covers include Amica, Avantgarde, Biba, D Reppublicca della Donna, i-D, and S Moda.
 In addition, magazines such as Bon, Diva e Donna, Gioia, Glamour UK, Glass, Grazia, Numéro, Paradis, Ponystep, and Yo Dona have featured plus size models in editorials.

 Britain & Ireland's Next Top Model has featured several contestants, including Louise Watts, who was Season 3's runner up and competed in America's Next Top Model Cycle 18.

 In 2016, Scandinavia's Next Top Model was rebooted as Top Model Curves, and all contestants featured were plus-size models from Denmark, Norway, and Sweden.
 Swede Ronja Manfredsson was declared the winner during the finale episode in Lisbon.